Basic example

 f.ghg_method='Myhre1998'

-We generate some variables: emissions, concentrations, forcing, temperature etc.:
+Finally, we tell fair to generate some empty (all NaN) array variables: emissions, concentrations, forcing, temperature etc.:

 f.allocate()